'Shoot Me in the Head.' Video Footage Shows the Toronto Van Attack Suspect’s Arrest

 Authorities have not yet identified the suspect or his motive.
 It is unclear whether officials have characterized the incident, in which the driver plowed through pedestrians on the street with the van, as a terror attack.

-Nine pedestrians were dead as of Monday evening; 16 were injured.
+Ten pedestrians were dead as of Monday evening; 15 were injured.
 “Our thoughts are with all those affected by the terrible incident at Yonge and Finch [Streets] in Toronto,” Canadian Prime Minister Justin Trudeau said in a tweet.
 “Thank you to the first responders working at the scene – we’re monitoring the situation closely.”